iverenshaguy/book-a-meal/README.md

 ## Using the Live App

-The live application is hosted at [https://book-a-meal-prod.herokuapp.com](https://book-a-meal-prod.herokuapp.com).
+The live application is not yet hosted

 The Menu for each day varies and must be set by any of the registered caterers.

-To test the app on any particular day, you can signin to the app as a caterer using the test details below:
+To test the app on any particular day, you can sign in to the app as a caterer using the test details below:

 Email: `test@test.com`